-Immaterial, unidentified and unreconciled cash differences between the ASBR and general ledger existed at June 30, 2022.
+Immaterial, unidentified and unreconciled cash differences between the ASBR and general ledger as well as between the manual bank reconciliation and the general ledger existed at June 30, 2023.
 We also noted the outstanding checks and deposits per the general ledger listing do not agree to the total of outstanding items used in the manual reconciliation.
 This can result in inaccurate/incomplete information being given to the board and Superintendent for their reviews.
 Per discussion with management, they are working on determining and reconciling the unidentified differences.
 We continue to note documentation of a board members signature of review/approval on the bank reconciliation and bank statements.
 However, to complete this review process, we further recommend the designated board member agree the cash balance per the bank reconciliation to the cash balance per the general ledger and bank statement.
 We believe this control could help ensure the accuracy and completeness of the District's financial records.